 Since then, disposable diapers have gone through many changes; including more than 1,000 patents filed in their name.
-Disposable diapers increased in popularity following the introduction of Super Absorbent Polymers (SAP) in diapers in the mid-80s (more on this below).
+Disposable diapers increased in popularity following the introduction of SAP, Super Absorbent Polymer, in diapers in the mid-80s (more on this below).
 Today, an estimated 90% of US parents use disposable diapers, much to the chagrin of environmental activists who consider the landfill impact unethical.

-Disposable diapers are a great convenience in the modern world, but many parents question just how safe the materials used in disposable diapers are.
-Most recently, diaper manufacturers have responded to environmental and health concerns raised by many parents by changing the way they make diapers and what diapers are composed of.
+Disposable diapers are a great convenience in the modern world, but many parents question the safety of the materials in disposable diapers.
+Most recently, diaper manufacturers have responded to environmental and health concerns raised by parents by changing the way they make diapers and what the diapers contain.
 There is a trend toward greener and more biodegradable disposable diapers, which we view as a step in the right direction.
-However, we're not out of the woods yet, and depending on which brand of diaper you choose, the risks and impacts can vary.
-To understand the risks, however, we first need to break down the components of disposable diapers into their many parts.
+However, we're not out of the woods yet and depending on which brand of diaper you choose, the risks and impact can vary.
+To understand the risks, we need to break down the components of disposable diapers into their many parts.

-- Inner Layer or Top Sheet - this layer sits next to your baby's skin and is therefore the front line on any toxicity or materials risk issue.
+- Inner Layer or Top Sheet - this layer sits next to your baby's skin and is, therefore, the front line on any toxicity or materials risk issue.
 This material is key.
-Require your diaper provider to disclose what their inner layer is made of; we found that many of them don't.
+We believe you should require your diaper provider to disclose what their inner layer is (we found that many of them don't).

-- Absorbent Core - the theory is that this layer absorbs fluids, but the reality is that when baby repositions, fluid may be squeezed out of the core (potentially contaminated by the core materials) and back onto baby's skin.
-To enhance absorbency, every one of the diapers we tested includes a matrix of fluff material and chemical crystals, known as Super Absorbent Polymer (SAP), to soak up and trap fluid (more on this below).
-The role of the fluff, usually made from wood pulp and may also include wheat/corn based materials, is to distribute the fluid, while the SAP is intended to absorb fluid and lock it in the core and away from baby.
-The bulk of the diaper, especially when wet, is composed of the core materials.
-We consider this the 2nd most important material to understand.
+- Absorbent Core - this layer absorbs fluids, but when your baby repositions, fluid can be squeezed out of the core and back onto baby's skin.
+This liquid can be potentially contaminated by the core materials and is no longer just baby waste.
+To enhance absorbency, all of the diapers we tested includes a matrix of fluff material and chemical crystals, known as Super Absorbent Polymer (SAP), to soak up and trap fluid (more on this below).
+The role of the fluff, usually made from wood pulp and may also include wheat/corn-based materials, is to distribute the fluid across the diaper surface, while the SAP is intended to absorb and lock liquids in the core and away from the baby.
+The bulk of the diaper is composed of the core materials.
+We consider this the 2nd most important element to understand.

-- Waterproof Outer Shell - all disposable diapers include some kind of waterproof material for the diaper's outer shell.
-These materials are most often some kind of petroleum-based plastic or plastic-treated material.
+- Waterproof Outer Shell - all disposable diapers include a waterproof material for the diaper's outer shell.
+This layer is most often a petroleum-based plastic or plastic-treated material.
 Some green diaper companies use a plant-based plastic (aka bioplastic) to provide the waterproof coating, which you may see referred to as PLA or polylactic acid in their ingredients.

-Manufacturers are becoming increasingly aware of parents concerns about toxic materials, so many will list what potentially harmful chemicals are not included on their website and/or packaging.
-We've researched each individual diaper in our Battle for the Best Disposable Diapers, and attempted to list what materials were explicitly noted as not included as a component for the review.
+Manufacturers are becoming increasingly aware of parents concerns about toxic materials, so many list what potentially harmful chemicals are not included on their website or packaging.
+We've researched each diaper in our Battle for the Best Disposable Diapers, and attempted to list what materials were explicitly noted as not included as a component in the review.
 Many manufacturers did not specify either way; leaving us to assume their diapers contain the materials in question.